mikhaidn/InternetOfThingsCS498/Labs/Lab1-Self-Driving-Car-Base/README.md

 **2. An Obstacle Avoidance System**
 * Given a signal that there is an(are) object(s) detected on the car's current path towards a pre-set destination, construct and update the path so that it would avoid colliding with the object(s)

-**3. An Actuation System**
-* Actuators provide control of a mechanical system.
-* Given a path towards a destination, control the motors of a car so that it can navigate that path as instructed (with minimal deviation)

- Just like in industry, a prototype must precede the real thing.
-Even if you were to work for a company like Honda, you would first start with a simplified and (relatively cheaper) system like this.

 ## 0. What do we need and how do we get setup?
 **Hardware (~$200-$240 USD)** - In order to get started on this lab, you will have to purchase/aquire the following material:
 * Raspberry Pi